nsauter/nextcloud-installer/README.md

 Installation
 ------------

-This installer will make your nextcloud data dir "/data"Â. I recommend to ount thisÂ as own partitin.
-If this directory is not mounted it will be generated.
+This installer will make your nextcloud data dir `/data`Â. I recommend tomount thisÂ as own partitin.
+If this directory is not mounted it will be generate.

 1. Install git: